CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Broken-transport-routes.md

 * Click the magnifying glass for the transport type that's got the problem
 * You get a list of routes for that transport type -> delete the broken route

-If you have some time, click the image below for a youtube video showing how to deal with broken routes:
+If you have some time, click the image below for a YouTube video showing how to deal with broken routes:

 [![Fixing routes](http://img.youtube.com/vi/V40FuyQywGs/0.jpg)](http://www.youtube.com/watch?v=V40FuyQywGs)